Linear regression: Machine learning

 Linear regression plays an important role in the subfield of artificial intelligence known as machine learning.
 The linear regression algorithm is one of the fundamental supervised machine-learning algorithms due to its relative simplicity and well-known properties.

 History

-Least squares linear regression, as a means of finding a good rough linear fit to a set of points was performed by Legendre (1805) and Gauss (1809) for the prediction of planetary movement.
+Isaac Newton is credited with inventing "a certain technique known today as linear regression analysis" in his work on equinoxes in 1700, and wrote down the first of the two normal equations of the ordinary least squares method.
+The Least squares linear regression, as a means of finding a good rough linear fit to a set of points was performed by Legendre (1805) and Gauss (1809) for the prediction of planetary movement.
 Quetelet was responsible for making the procedure well-known and for using it extensively in the social sciences.